department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/quick-start.md

 ### What do I get through Quick Start?

-An expedited status decision on your disability claim (meaning you'll get your decision as soon as possible)
+You can get an expedited status decision on your disability claim (meaning you'll get your decision as soon as possible).

 -----